본문 바로가기

 "Should Pay to Use" vs. "Owner Too Strict"

-A story has emerged about a man who was reported by a cafe owner for allegedly interfering with business after using the restroom without ordering a drink.
-Online, there is ongoing controversy, with some arguing that the owner's response was excessive, while others insist that unauthorized use itself is the problem.
+A story has emerged about a man who was reported for business obstruction by a cafe owner after using the restroom without ordering a drink.
+Online, there is an ongoing debate between those who argue that the owner's response was excessive and those who believe that unauthorized use itself is the problem.

 5,000 Won Restroom Fee...
 Owner Who Reported "Only Coffee, No Pororo Drinks" for Business Interference Photo of the cafe interior posted by Mr A. Screenshot from an online community

-On December 28, a post titled "Can I report a cafe owner for unlawful detention or coercion?" appeared on an online community.
-The author, referred to as Mr A, said that on the afternoon of December 27, he urgently used the restroom at a large franchise cafe located in Uijeongbu, Gyeonggi Province.
+On December 28, a post titled "Can I report the cafe owner for unlawful detention or coercion?" appeared on an online community.
+The author, Mr. A, said that on the afternoon of December 27, he urgently used the restroom at a large franchise cafe located in Uijeongbu, Gyeonggi Province.

 "Restroom Use Prohibited for Non-Customers"...
 Owner Blocks the Exit

-He explained, "While I was out with my family, I urgently needed to use the restroom, so I went to the basement restroom of a large franchise cafe that was right in front of me."
+He explained, "While I was out with my family, I urgently needed to use the restroom and went into the basement restroom of a large franchise cafe that I saw in front of me."
 He continued, "About two or three minutes later, as I was about to leave the restroom, the owner blocked me at the entrance with both arms."
-According to Mr A, the cafe owner told him, "Our store policy prohibits restroom use by non-customers," and added, "You can only leave if you order food."
+According to Mr. A, the cafe owner told him, "Our store policy prohibits non-customers from using the restroom," and added, "You can only leave if you order food."

-In fact, Mr A said there were signs inside the cafe with phrases such as "Restroom use fee: 5,000 won."
-Other signs read, "No entry except for customers.
+In fact, Mr. A said there were notices inside the cafe with phrases such as "Restroom use fee: 5,000 won."
+Other signs included "No entry except for customers.
 To ensure a comfortable rest for our customers, entry by non-customers is prohibited.
 No restroom use," and "Not a public restroom.
-Use after payment.
-(If caught using without permission) payment for snacks, water, Pororo drinks, etc. will not be accepted."
+Use after payment only.
+(If caught using without permission) snacks, water, Pororo drinks, etc. cannot be purchased."

-"Pororo Drinks Not Allowed, Only Coffee"-An Argument Ensues
+"Pororo Drinks Not Allowed, Only Coffee" - Dispute Ensues

-Mr A apologized to the cafe owner, saying, "I'm sorry for using the restroom in a hurry without saying anything," and added, "Since my child is waiting outside in the cold, I promise to use your cafe next time."
-However, the owner continued to block Mr A from leaving, and as time passed, Mr A's wife entered the cafe.
-After hearing the situation, Mr A's wife said, "Since our child is waiting outside, let's quickly buy a Pororo drink and leave."
-The Pororo drink sold at the cafe was 1,400 won, which was cheaper than coffee.
+Mr. A apologized to the cafe owner, saying, "I'm sorry for using the restroom so urgently without saying anything," and added, "Since my child is waiting outside in the cold, I promise to use your cafe next time."
+However, the owner continued to block Mr. A from leaving, and as time passed, Mr. A's wife entered the cafe.
+After hearing the situation, Mr. A's wife said, "Our child is waiting outside, so let's just quickly buy a Pororo drink and leave."
+The Pororo drink sold at the cafe cost 1,400 won, which was cheaper than coffee.

 5,000 Won Restroom Fee...
 Owner Who Reported "Only Coffee, No Pororo Drinks" for Business Interference This is a reference photo to aid understanding of the article and is unrelated to the main text.
 Pixabay

-Afterward, the cafe owner said, "If you say one more word here, I will call the police for interfering with business," and, according to Mr A, reported the incident to the police on the spot.
-The police, upon arrival, determined that Mr A and his wife were not guilty of interfering with business.
-They also concluded that using the restroom was neither illegal nor subject to punishment, according to Mr A.
+Afterward, the cafe owner said, "If you say one more word here, I'll call the police for business obstruction," and, according to Mr. A, reported them to the police on the spot.
+The police who responded determined that Mr. A and his wife were not guilty of business obstruction.
+Mr. A also stated that the police found that using the restroom was neither illegal nor subject to punishment.

-Mr A said, "After the situation ended and I returned home, I was overwhelmed with anger.
-The owner physically blocked the exit just because I used the restroom for free and forced me to buy coffee I didn't want.
-This is a restriction of physical freedom without any legitimate reason."
-He then asked online users for their opinions, saying, "I'm considering reporting the cafe owner for unlawful detention and coercion.
-What do you think?"
+Mr. A said, "After the situation ended and I returned home, I became overwhelmed with anger.
+The owner physically blocked the exit because I used the restroom for free and forced me to buy coffee I didn't want.
+This is an unjustified restriction of my physical freedom."
+He went on to ask, "I'm considering reporting the cafe owner for unlawful detention and coercion.
+What do you think?" seeking opinions from other users.

-Some online users who read the story commented, "Reporting to the police was too much," "Since the police determined it wasn't interference with business, forced sales seem to be a bigger issue," and "The cafe owner was too harsh."
+Some online users who read the story responded, "Reporting to the police was too much," "Since the police determined it wasn't business obstruction, forced sales seem to be the bigger issue," and "The cafe owner is being too harsh."

-On the other hand, many criticized Mr A, saying, "Why are you posting when you did something wrong?
-If you used someone else's restroom without permission, you should at least buy a cup of coffee.
-Why make excuses about your child?" and "This isn't a public restroom, so why write such a long post about something obvious?"
-One user remarked, "Because of people like this, stores need restroom passwords.
-They only apologize when they're desperate, then complain about unlawful detention once they're done," criticizing Mr A's attitude as 'brazen.'
+On the other hand, many criticized Mr. A, saying, "Why are you posting about something you did wrong?
+If you used someone else's restroom without permission, just buy a cup of coffee.
+Why make excuses and talk about your child?" and "It's not a public restroom, so why write such a long post about something obvious?"
+One user commented, "Because of people like this, store restroom passwords are a must.
+They only apologize when they're desperate, then complain about unlawful detention after they're done," criticizing Mr. A's attitude as 'turning the tables.'

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.